Post-adiabatic waveforms from extreme mass ratio inspirals in the presence of dark matter: Introduction

 \section{Introduction}

 The detection of gravitational waves has marked a monumental shift in observational astrophysics by granting direct access to the highly dynamical and strong gravity regimes \cite{LIGOScientific:2016aoc, LIGOScientific:2017vox}.
 Ground-based detectors such as LIGO, Virgo, and KAGRA have already detected signals from around a hundred binary black hole and neutron star coalescence events \cite{LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt}.
 These detectors are sensitive to high-frequency gravitational wave signals emitted by black hole and/or neutron star binaries.
 Deep buried in the detector noise lies a treasure trove of information, not only about the binary systems themselves but also about their surrounding environments and the underlying physical theory that governs their dynamics.
-When this information is extracted using matched filtering techniques, enabled by precise modeling of gravitational waveforms, it offers unprecedented insights into the nature of compact objects and the spacetime geometry \cite{Carson:2020rea, Berti:2015itd, Perkins:2020tra, Barack:2018yly, LIGOScientific:2021sio,Cardoso:2019rvt, Liebling:2012fv, Cardoso:2016oxy, Chakravarti:2024ncc}.
+When this information is extracted using matched filtering techniques, enabled by precise modeling of gravitational waveforms, it offers unprecedented insights into the nature of compact objects and the spacetime geometry \cite{Carson:2020rea, Berti:2015itd, Perkins:2020tra, Barack:2018yly, LIGOScientific:2021sio,Cardoso:2019rvt, Liebling:2012fv, Cardoso:2016oxy, Chakravarti:2024ncc, DeFalco:2024ojf, Battista:2023znv, Battista:2021rlh}.

 The breakthrough in numerical relativity simulation was a significant milestone in waveform modeling of comparable mass black hole/neutron star binaries \cite{Pretorius:2005gq, Campanelli:2005dd, Buonanno:2006ui, Centrella:2010mx}.
 However, despite its overwhelming success for waveform modeling such binaries, the technique becomes less practical for highly asymmetric binaries.
+Extreme mass-ratio inspirals (EMRIs) are one such class of systems \cite{Amaro-Seoane:2007osp, Gair:2017ynp, Babak:2017tow,Gair:2010yu, PhysRevD.78.064028}.
+These are binary systems consisting of a compact stellar-mass object of mass $\mu$ (hereafter referred to as the secondary) slowly inspiraling into a supermassive black hole of mass $\Mbh$ (hereafter referred to as the primary), typically with a mass ratio $q = \mu : \Mbh \sim 10^{-4} - 10^{-7}$.
+The extreme mass disparity in such systems makes full numerical relativity simulations computationally extremely expensive, as they must resolve length scales that differ by a factor of $\sim \Mbh / \mu = 1/q$.
+As a result, evolving a single EMRI over the inspiral timescale ($\sim \Mbh/q$) would require an unrealistically large number of timesteps, far beyond what current computational resources allow (in practice, a single EMRI would take billions of years to simulate with present numerical relativity codes).